-“Small children (and even older ones) enjoy finger painting on their desks using shaving cream,” agrees Sara Van Donge, who has been a K-8 dual language teacher in Walla Walla, Washington, for 16 years.
+“Small children (and even older ones) enjoy finger painting on their desks using shaving cream,” agrees Sara Van Donge, a K-8 dual language teacher in Walla Walla, Washington.
 It takes between five and 15 minutes for the shaving cream to clean each desk.

 The timing is perfect because “the foam starts to diminish after about five minutes, but children still enjoy [playing with] it for up to 15,” says Van Donge.
 By the time the teacher moves from desk to desk and finally covers the last desk in the classroom with foam, the first desk is ready to be wiped off with a clean damp towel or sponge.

 Does the brand matter?
 “I usually pick Barbasol shaving cream because it’s one of the oldest and best known, or Gillette Foamy because that’s one of the best selling ones,” Green says.
 These shaving creams are safe for skin contact, but “obviously you don’t want kids eating shaving cream,” he cautions.